OneInA1E6/Capstone/Documents/UserFeeback2_Tanner.md

 -   alerts for deletion/creation.
 Flash messages

--   Link contact ifno to extra gropup members
+-   Link contact ifformation to extra gropup members

 -   Display if infor is needed (requirements for forms etc).